turbo5000c/yt-downloader/README.md

 - Download only new videos (those not already downloaded).
 - Delete the oldest videos to maintain the 5 most recent ones in each channel folder.

+## Disclaimer
+This script is intended for personal, non-commercial use only.
+Downloading videos from YouTube without permission may violate YouTube's Terms of Service.
+The author is not responsible for any misuse of this script.
+Use it responsibly and ensure compliance with local laws and regulations.

 ## Troubleshooting

 ### Lower Quality Videos Are Downloaded